ritchieng/ritchieng.github.io/index.md

 **Predicting Boston House Prices**
 <br />This project uses Scikit-learn with an emphasis on learning curves, complexity curves, GridSearchCV and RandomizedSearchCV.
 <br />[IPython Notebook](http://www.ritchieng.com/machine-learning-project-boston-home-prices/)

-## About My Professional Background
-Before 2014, I started a company, [Tesglo](http://www.tesglo.com), specializing in materials science and grew it to become a GST-registered firm having an array of MNCs as our loyal clientele.
-It has been profitable every year and it funds my tech ventures.

-In 2014, I joined Indo-Sing Business Advisory [(ISBA)](http://www.isbabiz.com/about/) and built their technological infrastructure.
-Subsequently, I went on to lead web development at [Moirai](http://www.moiraidesign.com), a high-end fashion firm where every single apparel is unique.

-In 2015, I co-founded [Kinsheep](http://www.jfdi.asia/blog/jfdi-discover-helps-kinsheep-win-10k), a social networking application, using a full-stack Javascript framework including Ionic, NodeJS and MongoDB.
-My team shortly clinched the prestigious VaSCo grant from NUS School of Computing.

-In 2016, I went on to become a full-stack Javascript web developer specializing in ReactJS, Meteor and MongoDB and built [reviw.me](https://www.reviw.me), a web application that allows people to review their financial consultants, and [PeerCapita](https://www.peercapita.com), specializing in connecting investors with collaterized loans.

-Currently, I am a research assistant in deep learning at the National University of Singapore (NUS)!

-## Personal Information
-I am currently based in the National University of Singapore as a Global Merit Scholar.
-So feel free to drop me a message if you want some free meals (I have a lot of extra meal credits)!

 ## Online Profiles
 - [Github](https://github.com/ritchieng)